 Increase the daily CABOMETYX dose by 20 mg (for example, from 60 mg to 80 mg daily or from 40 mg to 60 mg daily) as tolerated.
-Resume the dose that was used prior to initiating the CYP3A4 inducer 2 to 3 days after discontinuation of the strong inducer.
-The daily dose of CABOMETYX should not exceed 80 mg [see Drug Interactions (7), Clinical Pharmacology (12.3)].
+Resume the dose that was used prior to initiating the strong CYP3A4 inducer 2 to 3 days after discontinuation of the strong inducer.
+Do not exceed a daily dose of 80 mg [see Drug Interactions (7.1), Clinical Pharmacology (12.3)].

-Reduce the starting dose of CABOMETYX to 40 mg once daily in patients with mild or moderate hepatic impairment.
-CABOMETYX is not recommended for use in patients with severe hepatic impairment [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].
+Reduce the starting dose of CABOMETYX to 40 mg once daily in patients with moderate hepatic impairment (Child-Pugh B).
+Avoid CABOMETYX in patients with severe hepatic impairment (Child-Pugh C) [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].